Annanya-pS/markdown-to-html-1760728107/README.md

 ### Local Usage
 1. Download or clone the repository.
 2. Open `index.html` in any modern web browser.
-3. The application will render the markdown content and display it.
+3. Optionally, append `?url=your_markdown_file_url` to the URL to load Markdown from a specific source.

 ### GitHub Pages
 The application is deployed at: [Your GitHub Pages URL]

 ## Usage Instructions
-1. Open the application in a web browser.
+- Simply open the `index.html` file in a browser.
-2. The markdown content embedded in the HTML is automatically converted and displayed with syntax highlighting.
+- To load Markdown from a specific source, append `?url=your_markdown_file_url` to the URL in the browser.

 ## Technical Details